Sacramento mourns 6 lives lost in gang-related mass shooting

 JOSHUA HOYE-LUCCHESI

-Hoye-Lucchesi was born and raised in Sacramento and his survivors include his mother, his girlfriend and six young children, KCRA 3 reported.
+The father of six children — all younger than 9 years old — Hoye-Lucchesi was also a comfort to his own mother as she raised him in Sacramento.

 “I never wanted kids, and if I said if I was to have a kid, I just wanted a boy.
-And I was blessed with a boy,” Sherilyn Hoye told the TV station.
+And I was blessed with a boy,” Sherilyn Hoye told KCRA-TV.

+A memorial to him near the crime scene included white and blue balloons, candles and two empty bottles of Hennessy.
+On the ground, someone wrote “Josh” in what appeared to be blue paint.

 Hoye-Lucchesi’s girlfriend called Hoye at 2:45 a.m. to tell her the tragic news.
-She later saw painful images on social media.
+His heartbroken mother later saw painful images on social media.

 “It was a post of my son on the ground dead.
 It was sent to me through Instagram.
 My son was lying on the ground dead,” Hoye told KCRA.